benwzj/benwzj.github.io/_posts/2020-04-19-css-layout.md

 ## The `display` property

-The standard values of `display` such as block, inline or inline-block can change how elements behave in normal flow, for example, by making a block-level element behave like an inline-level element (see Types of CSS boxes for more information).
-We also have entire layout methods that are enabled via specific display values, for example, CSS **Grid** and **Flexbox**, which alter how child elements are laid out inside their parents.
+The standard values of `display` such as block, inline or inline-block can change how elements behave in normal flow, for example, by making a block-level element behave like an inline-level element.
+We also have entire layout methods that are enabled via specific display values, for example, CSS Grid and Flexbox, which alter how child elements are laid out inside their parents.

 ### multi-keyword syntax